-The 2022 Stoke Gabriel tide tables are now available - priced £2 - from the Village Post Office/Stores (Roz's), the River Dart Gallery and the River Shack.
+The 2024 Stoke Gabriel tide tables are now available - priced £2 - from the Village Post Office/Stores (Roz's) and the River Shack.

 Stoke Gabriel (Duncannon) has its own official UK Hydrographic Office predictions.
 The SGBA Tide Tables booklet consists of the times and heights of high water and low water for our immediate boating area, and are presented in a reader-friendly format.
 Times are now given in GMT and BST, so no need to add one hour in BST!

 The booklet also includes pilotage instructions for entering the Creek and a Flood Alert page, listing the dates of all High Waters that reach 4.8m or more.

 The tide tables are produced annually by the SGBA and, thanks to our advertisers (who cover the printing costs), all proceeds go towards SGBA, helping to maintain the clubhouse at Mill Point and our fleet of 50+ Club Boats.

 Online tides: The Admiralty's EasyTide site provides 7 day tidal predictions for Duncannon.
 Note by default all times are shown in UTC; if necessary, you can adjust the times on the page for BST.